chadhorne/chadhorne.github.io/cv.md

 ## Work

 # A. T. Still University - Oct 2015 to present
-- Manage the data system, reporting, and analytics for the Area Health Education Centers (AHEC) program in Missouri
+- Manage data collection, reporting, and analytics for the Area Health Education Centers (AHEC) program in Missouri
+- Serve as database administrator for a Linux-based system, providing technical support and user access for all Missouri AHEC staff
-- Develop and maintain software tools for cleaning and merging data sets from different sources
+- Develop and maintain custom software tools for generating data reports and performing analyses with the R programming language
-- Complete annual performance reports to the Department of Health and Human Services to demonstrate effectiveness of the Missouri AHEC program
+- Create ad-hoc reports and visualizations using various R packages (dplyr, ggplot2, tidyr, shiny) and MySQL
-- Chair the Missouri AHEC Data Committee, coordinate monthly meetings to streamline data collection and reporting efforts
+- Chair the Missouri AHEC Data Committee, coordinating monthly meetings to streamline data collection and reporting processes

-- Provide user access and technical support for the Missouri AHEC data system
+## Skills
+Data and Analysis: R, Python, SQL, Statistical Analysis, Predictive Modeling, ArcGIS
+Development: C++, Java, JavaScript, PHP, HTML, CSS, Linux, Git

 ## Education